Learning Process case study: Making eBooks the Hacky WayMay 11, 2020 -

 - Does front TOC work (this was the link set made in Word)?
 No “unknowns” line items

-- Does back TOC work (epub and mobi generate TOC at the end of the doc)
+- Does back TOC work (epub and mobi generate TOC at the end of the doc)?
+Not sure this is needed, but as a web designer it feels like footer-links and giving the reader somewhere to go at the end

 - Right click on mobi > Open in Kindle for Mac: Does Kindle TOC work?
-If that looks good I’d email the mobi to my physical Kindle to test too
+If that looks good I’d email the mobi to my physical Kindle to test on a device too, particularly keeping an eye on page margins

 - Look at epub in Calibre viewer in dark mode – text ok?